-For this 2006 to 2010 planning period, Rhode Island Sea Grant has committed to take on coastal stewardship issues at multiple geographic levels of science, management, and education.
+For this planning period, Rhode Island Sea Grant has committed to take on coastal stewardship issues at multiple geographic levels of science, management, and education.
 We call this our "glocal strategy."
-Such a strategy tackles the most important goals from our core thematic and functional areas and develops them across local, regional, national, and international arenas.
+Such a strategy tackles the most important goals from our core thematic and functional areas and develops them across local, regional, national, and international areas.